LiquidZulu/brain/The Grand Canyon Argument.md

 It is so-named by [[Leonard Peikoff]] as it is often repeated upon seeing the Grand Canyon.

+Of course, if we are to view something as insignificant or irrelevant on these grounds, then we should equally discount the Grand Canyon argument itself.
+After all, its proponents are just monkeys on an insignificant pebble as against the vast enormity of the universe---why should we listen to what they have to say?

 [^1]: [[FH]], p.
 391